ahnan4arch/op-docs/Open Peer - Protocol Specification.md

     * Expiry of the proof for the 'lockbox access secret' - a window in which access secret proof is considered valid
   * Grant
     * ID - ID as passed into the lockbox access request
+  * Browser information
+    * Visibility - the browser window is being shown in what state
+      * "visible" - the browser window is visible
+      * "hidden" - the browser window is hidden and cannot be shown
+      * "visible-on-demand" - the browser window is hidden but can be rendered visible via a request posted to the outer frame (note: if rendered inside an application, the application can show the window in a hidden state to start and the browser window can become visible only when the user needs to enter some credentials)
+    * Popup
+      * "allow"- popups windows/new tabs are allowed to be opened
+      * "deny" - popup windows/new tables are not allowed to be opened
+    * Outer frame reload URL - a URL to reload the outer frame should the grant process have to replace the outer frame's window with its own URL.
+Once the outer frame is reloaded the inner frame page is reloaded as well allowing the inner frame to send the completion request.

 ### Returns